vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 ## Acknowledgments

-* Thank you to the instructional staff of the 2023 UofT Data Analytics cohort - this project would not have been completed without their guidance and support.
+* Thank you to the instructional team of the 2023 UofT Data Analytics cohort - this project would not have been completed without their guidance and support.